-What Are High Impact Practices (HIPs)?
+Examples of High Impact Practices (HIPs)

 These are culminating experiences that require students nearing the end of their college years to create a project of some sort that integrates and applies what they have learned.

-Students can take a variety of assessments to discover their interests and strengths.
+Students can meet with Career Specialists to explore their interests, skills, and best-fit careers; explore majors and careers that match their values and interests; and take a variety of assessments to discover their interests and strengths.

-Collaborative learning merges two key goals:
+Collaborative learning merges 2 key goals:

 - Learning to work and solve problems with others